 25 Jun Boosting Bookings With CRO and UX Testing

 Clink Hostels provide a unique and affordable accommodation offering for backpackers and budget-conscious city explorers.
-With three hostels across London and Amsterdam and plans in the pipeline to open hostels in Dublin and Lisbon, Clink needed a scalable web solution to help them expand their business.
+With three hostels across London and Amsterdam plus plans in the pipeline to open hostels in Dublin and Lisbon, Clink needed a scalable web solution to help them expand their business.

 We started with a full website audit before moving on to a redesign of their key landing pages and creation of a new booking system with a mobile-first and fully responsive approach, also catering for multiple languages.
 The redesign of the site resulted in a 21% increase in website sessions year on year.